Microplastics Invade the Human Brain: Unveiling the Hidden Health Crisis and Solutions

 Ditch Single-Use Plastics: Opt for reusable bottles, containers, and bags.

-Avoid Heating Plastic: Never microwave food in plastic containers, as heat accelerates chemical leaching.
+Avoid Heating Plastic: Never microwave food in plastic containers, as heat can accelerate the leaching of chemicals.

-Choose Natural Fibers: Synthetic clothing sheds microfibers; wear cotton or linen instead.
+Choose Natural Fibres: Synthetic clothing sheds microfibers; wear cotton or linen instead.

 Filter Tap Water: Use water filters to remove microplastics.